HSE chief calls for fewer emergency departments

 Health officials have directed that elective surgeries be cancelled, and Minister for Health Simon Harris has promised extra hospital beds in an attempt to ease the strain on emergency departments.

-Mr Reid told Newstalk Breakfast there is a need to strengthen community care to provide some relief to hospitals.
+Mr Reid said there was a need to strengthen community care to provide some relief to hospitals.

 “If we keep doing everything the same as we’ve been doing it, we’ll continue to have the same answer and have an overcrowding issue.”

-“We need about 2,500 beds in the hospital system over a period of years, and that’s what we need.
+“We need about 2,500 beds in the hospital system over a period of years.

 “We also need to resource up and strengthen our capacity in the community side to give relief on to the acute hospital system.